 Our marinara sauce recipe is surprisingly easy to make and can be stored up to a week in the refrigerator and up to 6 months in the freezer.

-How to Make This Easy Marinara Sauce
+How to Make Homemade Marinara Sauce

 For the carrots, we took a tip from Mario Batali — he gates the carrot.
 We loved that — the carrot sort of melts into the sauce.
 You almost don’t know it’s there.
-We also add lots of fresh basil at the end — you could also use parsley.

 Recipe updated, originally posted April 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne